DewofyourYouth/dew-blog/content/post/elul-5783-postmordem/index.md

 There's a lot of gray area here, especially if you don't have a really good sense of _how_, and _how much_ you prioritize the virtue of being an early riser.

 I think this may be why the honesty one (#4) stuck better than the others.
 It was a repeat.
-I had had a year to grapple with important honesty is for me.
+I had had a year to grapple with how important honesty is for me.

 #### I'm Not Reading The Right Mussar (Ethical) Books